CloudVPS/openpanel-buildbot-config/readme.txt

 Place the +hooks+ folder (found in HG:/buildbot_config/hooks) in +/srv/repository/hooks+.

-When Debian packages get built by BuildBot, they will automatically get triggered.
+When Debian packages get built by BuildBot, those hooks will automatically get triggered.

-FIXME: Add conf dir to hg.
+APT expects certain files to exist when connecting to a repository.
+Those files do not come into existense until this command is run:

 ----
 reprepro -b /srv/repository export